The Best Ways To Save Money So That You Can Travel Abroad While Working a Full-Time Job-and While Building Multiple Businesses

 1. Live with your parents, grandparents, close friend, a sibling, or an understanding family member

-This is the number one way to cut expenses and travel while working full-time, but only if your family and friends are supportive of what you are doing.
+This is the number one way to significantly cut expenses and enjoy traveling while still working full-time, but it works best only if your family and friends are genuinely supportive of what you are doing and understand your goals.

 2. Ditch your cash car and/or car payments

-By ditching your cash car you will not have to spend any extra money on maintenance, car repairs, and all other major car work that comes with having a used cash car-For newer vehicles, you will of course have no car payments.
+By ditching your cash car, you will no longer have to spend any extra money on maintenance, car repairs, or all the other major expenses that typically come with owning a used cash vehicle.

-By going carless, you will not have to spend money on car insurance, and you will not have the extra liabilities that come along during harsh weather conditions.
+Additionally, by choosing to go carless, you will save even more by eliminating the need to pay for car insurance, and you will avoid the extra risks and liabilities that often arise during harsh weather conditions.

 Public Transportation